IceWhaleTech/CasaOS/README.md

 IceWhale team believes that through community-driven collaborative innovation and open communication with global developers, we can reshape the digital home experience like never before.

-## Features
+## Key Features

  - UI designed for home scenarios - simple, elegant, and easy-to-use
- - Quick Docker app installation with only three steps
+ - Quick Docker app installation with only three steps, plus automatic management
- - Automatic Docker application management
  - App Store for private cloud 🚧
  - Home data/digital asset management 🚧
  - Smart home manager 🚧

 🚧 is under development.

-We are actively moving forward with development, and you are more than welcome to share any idea in the [Discord server](https://discord.gg/Gx4BCEtHjx)!
+We are actively moving forward with development, and you are more than welcome to share any idea with us!

 ## Community